 Stimulation

-A stimulation signal can be introduced with the module stim_sig().
+A stimulation signal can be introduced with the class stim_sig().
 A class should be created (e.g. myStim = stim_sig()) and appended to the stimulation signal list (e.g. List_Stim.append(myStim) for each stimulation type.
 Stimulation signal can have different forms such as constant, sinusoidal, square wave, sawtooth, etc., and each of them requires a specific parameter set (Table 1).
 User should define one or several neural populations and the time window during which stimulation will be applied.
 The stimulation signal can be modulate either the mean membrane voltage (before the transfer function) or to post-synaptic potentials (after the transfer function) by setting Pre_Post = False or Pre_Post = True, respectively.
 The function Plot_Generate_Stim_signal(List_Stim, model=Model) displays the time evolution of the stimulation signals for each population in the model (see Section Visualizing parameter evolution and stimulation signal).

 Table 1.
 Stimulation types and required parameters